caitlin-reports/classrepo/README.md

 # classrepo
-Practicing creating a repository in github for class
+## Practicing creating a repository in github for class

+This is a repository I am creating in class to learn how to use github.